-Summary Schedule of Prior Year Audit Findings Year Ended June 30, 2022
+Summary Schedule of Prior Year Audit Findings Year Ended June 30, 2023

-Finding 2021-001: Financial Records/Reconciliations Condition: Several of the School Board's funds were not timely monitored for overspending and/or submission of reimbursement requests and corrections were not made until the annual year-end financial statement closeout process.
+Finding 2022-001 Financial Records/Reconciliations Condition: Several of the School Board's funds were not timely monitored for overspending and/or submission of reimbursement requests and corrections were not made until the annual year-end financial statement closeout process.
 Recommendation: The School System should consider implementing additional controls and dedicate appropriate staffing resources to business operations to permit timely and accurate financial recordings and reconciliations.
-Current Status: Not Resolved.
+Current Status: Resolved.
+Finding 2022-002 Late Report Issuance Condition: The School Board failed to submit its annual financial report to the Legislative Auditor's Office by the statutory deadline.
+Recommendation: The School Board should take the necessary steps to ensure that all financial records are accurate and made available to the School Board's auditors well in advance of the statutory deadline to allow for timely completion of the audit.
+Current Status: Resolved.